 “Then it’s settled,” Ren says.
-“We do as Gyrax says: create a diversion and break for the gates.
-Maybe if we weave a concussive spell, our combined energies could—”
+“We create a diversion and break for the gates.
+If we link our auras and weave a concussive spell, our combined energies could—”

 “In the past, I have dealt with a Nelithy Elemental named Arenia D’sae.
-I could reach out to Arenia.
-If we’re lucky, she’ll agree to help us.
+I could reach out to her and ask for her help.
 It’s possible she could convince her husband—Aiethic Tymore—to aid us as well.”

-“What are you waiting for?”
+“Well what are you waiting for?”
 Lucky snaps.
-“Tell them to hurry over to this low-shadow castle!”
+“Tell her to hurry over!”
 He flaps his hand in disgust.
-“If we had cut around Jelia, this never would have happened!”
+“If we had cut around Jelia, we wouldn’t be in this mess!”

 “If we had cut around Jelia, it would have fallen into Sytíshí hands!”
-Ren shouts.
+Ren snaps.

-Ren stalks over to Lucky, grabs the thief by his lapels, and pushes Lucky against the wall.
-“The entire time, you have made excuses for your greed and avarice, declaring that faith and fortune will see you through.
-Why don’t you grin like you always do, and tell us all that everything will be fine?
+“This entire time, you have made excuses for your greed and avarice, declaring that faith and fortune will see you through.
+Why don’t you grin as you have in the past, and tell us that everything will be fine and fair?
 Don’t you believe in your own rhetoric?”

 Lucky’s handsome face twists into a sneer.
 “Listen to yourself.
-If you could only realize how stupid you—”
+If you could only see how stupid—”

 “Enough.”
 Erany steps between them and spreads her arms.
-“This is neither the time nor the place.
-As things stand, the odds are against us—if we bicker and gripe, we might as well slit our own throats.”
+“The odds are against us as it is.
+If we bicker and gripe, we might as well slit our own throats.”

 Uneasy glances all around.

-“We can’t count on him,” Ren says.
+Ren shakes his head.
 “He’s a Nightkeeper, Jon.
 And not just any Nightkeeper—he’s Lyderea Fairdyle’s right-hand lieutenant.”

-Gyrax looks like he wants to say something, bites it back, then shakes his head.
+Gyrax looks like he wants to say something.
+But then he closes his mouth and shakes his head.
 “Ren is right.
-There might be more than meets the eye, but now is not the time to explore it.”
+There might be more to him than meets the eye, but now is not the time to explore it.”

 “Makes sense.”
 I turn to Nyanti.
-“So howsabout them entities?”
+“So how about them entities?”

 “It’s not that easy,” Nyanti says.
-“Arenia D’Sae will not aid us out of good will alone.
-She demands payment.”
+“Arenia D’Sae will demand a tribute.”

 “What kind of payment?”
 Gyrax asks.

 “A huge investment of arcane energy.
-And the only way we can give it to her is—”
+And the only way I can give it to her is—”

-“If we can get to the hexflow spring,” Erany finishes.
+“If you have access to the hexflow spring,” Erany finishes.

 “Yes.”
 Nyanti nods.
-“If we called her without it, she would devour us all without hesitation.”
+“If we call her without it, she will devour us all without hesitation.”

-“I’d rather throw myself out of that low-shadow windo—”
+“I’d rather throw myself out of the low-shadow windo—”

-“It would allow the rest of us to marshal our energies.
-We could employ deadlier battle magics on our way to the spring.”
+“It would allow the rest of us to employ stronger magic on our way to the spring.”

 Lucky turns to the side and spits vehemently.
-“Battle magics?
-That should be the least of your concerns, Witch.
-Elier and I are stuck in this room.”
+“Stronger magic?
+That’s of no concern while Elier and I are stuck in this room.”

 “The other option is to take you with us.
-But in order to do that, we would have to spend most of our energy in an intensive healing.
-You and Elier are badly injured; my earlier spell was only a temporary stopgap.”
+But in order to do that, we would have to spend a good amount of energy in an intensive healing.”

-Ren steps toward him, hands up and palms out.
-“Lucky, just think about it: if we have more magic we can move much faster, and we’ll be able to summon aid quicker.
-It is not just you and Elier whose lives are at stake, but those of the Jelian citizenry as well.
-Healing you may seem attractive in the short term, but—”
+Ren steps forward, hands up, palms out.
+“Lucky, think for a second: if we have better magic we can move faster—we’ll be able to summon Arenia in less time, without putting ourselves in nearly as much danger.
+Healing you might seem attractive in the short term, but—”

 “Who’s selfish now?”
 Lucky hisses.
-“You would rather I sit here and rot while you make a run for that damnable hexflow?”
+“You would rather I sit here while you make a run for that damnable hexflow?”